creationix/js-git/README.md

 ### Feature Goals

-I don't intent to make a 100% clone of all the features of the official git program.
+I don't intend to make a 100% clone of all the features of the official git program.
 That would be insane and require a lot more money than I'm asking for.
 My main goal is to enable the 90% case of interesting stuff:

  - Clone remote repositories to local storage over http, git, or ssh.
  - Make and commit local changes offline.